Pinterest Hidden Image

 Pin

-Step 6: Fillings.
-Carefully spread the softened butter in a thin layer using a spatula or your fingers - going all the way to the edges.
+Step 6: Carefully spread the softened butter in a thin layer using a spatula or your fingers - going all the way to the edges.

 Pin